dpolonijo/Angular/README.md

 # Setup, build and run application on localhost

 To start this application on your computer please follow these steps.
-The firt few steps at the beggining of the list represent setting of required development environment.
+The first few steps at the beggining of the list represent setting of required development environment.

 1. Download and install node.js from "https://nodejs.org"
    You can check the successful installation by typing "node -v" in the termminal/comand prompt window.